-Help your dog to survive Diwali – the festival of lights and fireworks
+Help your dog to survive Diwali – the festival of lights and fireworks.

 Being one of the most important festivals in Indian culture, the celebration of the Festival of Lights, or Diwali, sees thousands of people in the UK attend celebratory events, prayers and firework displays every autumn.
-This year, the events will take place on Sunday 30 October 2016, when houses are decorated with colourful lights and candles, and fireworks will be set alight.
+This year, the events will take place on Monday, 24th October 2022, when houses are decorated with colourful lights and candles, and fireworks will be set alight.